THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY-ONE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 “His winnowing fan is in His hand, and He will thoroughly clean out His threshing floor, and gather His wheat into the barn; but He will burn up the chaff with unquenchable fire.”
 (Matthew 3:11,12)

 Then back to Peter:

-But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy.
+but rejoice to the extent that you partake of Christ’s sufferings, that when His glory is revealed, you may also be glad with exceeding joy.
 (I Peter 4:13)

 Here is the correct attitude for the Christian to take toward suffering, and the Day of the Lord.
 We are being prepared now so we can stand in that Day (Ephesians 6:13).
 We are being “fireproofed.”